 Severson Learning Center features a typical, handsome farmstead of southeastern Wisconsin, featuring a white farmhouse and red barn surrounded by about 54 acres of arable fields currently farmed by the local FFA Alumni.
 About 20 acres of land is in four woodlots.
 A sugarbush of 75 Sugar Maples has been planted in woodlot A. A large pond with year round water lies between two of the woodlots.
 A wetland scrape is nestled within the L of the southern-most woodlot.
 Two community gardens providing vegetables for the local food pantry are located close to the house and barn and a small apple orchard is also located close by.
 Facilities include a temporary shelter for classroom use, one small rustic classroom building, a small tool shed, and a large barn, currently housing FFA student animal husbandry projects.

 The educational opportunities at Severson Learning Center are as varied and interesting as the site itself and the excitement is only growing.
 This is a wonderful place for students to learn about:

 Future projects include student oral history interviews with older residents, student GIS?made trail maps, student-produced educational signage along trails, student-built benches along the trail, a student/volunteer-built open shelter, maple syrup production, orchard and berry production, etc.

 Are you interested in volunteering at the Severson Learning Center?
-Contact Emily Klingbeil, Severson Learning Center Director, for more information.
+Contact Jennifer Scianna, Severson Learning Center Director, for more information.